Follow these guidelines to setup your Jellyfish for Davinci Resolve Collaboration.

 Please note: Putting the database and the internet on the same switch and cabling may lead to DaVinci being less responsive in collaboration mode.
-It may or may not be noticeable for the users but I had to let you know.

 Then you will connect the Resolve client machines to the switch and set them up to have IP addresses for the interface that is going to the switch with IP addresses in the same netmask but a different ID for each computer, that is also different from the server ID (250).
 Here is our suggestion